SheetJS/test_files/README.md

 versions to test certain features (some require an east-Asian version -- if you are reading this and can generate test files, please contribute!)

-`number_format_russian` tests the number_format files in Russian (the original files were opened in Excel 2013 with russian locale and saved).
+`number_format_*` tests the number_format files in various locales (the original files were opened in Excel 2013 with the given locale and saved).
+In Excel 2013, only the BIFF5 workbooks are written with the specific codepages.

 `large_strings` tests large strings and a large shared string table.
 Larger strings are programmatically generated using `CONCATENATE` while the shared